Rudd-O/qubes-shared-folders/README.md

 At this point you will see an authorization message from dom0 asking you if you really want to give `client` access to `server`'s files.
+This access can be denied one-time or perpetually, and it can also be granted one-time (for the duration of the mount) or permanently.
-Note that the access granted is blanket read/write to the requested folder and all subfolders (modulo file permissions on the shared folder) and, once granted, access lasts until the `server` qube is shut off, or the `client` qube unmounts the shared folder.
+Note that the access granted is limited to the requested folder and all subfolders (modulo file permissions on the shared folder) and, once granted, access lasts until the `server` qube is shut off, or the `client` qube unmounts the shared folder.

 Authorize the access by confirming the name of the qube (`server` on the dialog and continuing.